laurencelundblade/QCBOR/doc/Tagging.md

 ## Types and Tags in QCBOR

+TODO: bring in AddTagNumber() and GetTagNumber()

-QCBOR explicitly supports all the tags defined in
+QCBOR explicitly supports all the tags standardized in [RFC 8949](https://tools.ietf.org/html/rfc8949) for dates, big numbers and such.
-[RFC 7049] (https://tools.ietf.org/html/rfc7049).
 It has specific APIs and data structures for encoding and decoding them.

+The encode APIs are in @ref inc/qcbor/qcbor_encode_tag.h "qcbor_encode_tag.h".
+Their names start with
+"QCBOREncode_AddT".
+Decoding can be done by installing the provided callbacks, @ref QCBORDecode_TagDecoderTablev1, in which case they get decoded by QCBORDecode_VGetNext() and appear in a @ref QCBORItem.
+Alternative spiffy decode style functions from
+@ref inc/qcbor/qcbor_decode_tag.h "qcbor_decode_tag.h" can be called.

-These APIs and structures can support either the full and proper tag form or the borrowed content form that is not a tag.
+These APIs and structures support both the full tag form and the borrowed content form that is not a tag.
+An argument of type @ref xxx and @ref QCBORDecodeTagReq is provided respectively to the tag encode and decode functions to distinguish between full tags and borrowed content.

-The original QCBOR APIs for encoding tags did not allow for encoding the borrowed content format.
-They only support the proper tag format.
-With spiffy decode, a second set of APIs was added that takes and argument to indicate whether the proper tag should be output or just the borrowed content format should be output.
-The first set are the "AddXxxx" functions and the second the "AddTXxxx" functions.
+Early versions of QCBOR did not support encoding borrowed content.
+The old APIs for dates, big numbers and such are listed as deprecated, but will continue to be supported.
+The encode side has functions like QCBOREncode_AddDateEpoch() rather than QCBOREncode_AddTDateEpoch().
+The tag decode APIs always supported borrowed content.

-When decoding with QCBORDecode_GetNext(), the non-spiffy decode API, the proper tag form is automatically recognized by the tag number and decoded into QCBORItem.
+When decoding with QCBORDecode_GetNext(), the non-spiffy decode API, the proper tag form is automatically recognized by the tag number and decoded into @ref QCBORItem.
 This decoding API however cannot recognize borrowed content format.
 The caller must tell QCBOR when borrowed content format is expected.